-As at 7 April 2018, the Administrators have adjudicated claims with a gross value of approximately £5.5bn.
-The claims arise from all aspects of KSF's business, but rank equally as non-preferential claims
+As at 7 October 2018, the Administrators have adjudicated claims with a gross value of approximately £5.5bn.
+The claims arise from all aspects of KSF's business, but rank equally as non-preferential claims.

-As at 7 April 2018, all received claims have been adjudicated.
-Claims to the value of c.£4.1bn have been admitted to rank for dividend and claims totalling £1.4bn have been rejected.
-The current estimate of maximum claims is not expected to exceed c.£4.1bn.
+As at 7 October 2018, all received claims have been adjudicated.
+Claims to the value of c. £4.1bn have been admitted to rank for dividend and claims totalling £1.4bn have been rejected.
+The current estimate of maximum claims is not expected to exceed c. £4.1bn.

-A number of dividend payments have been returned to KSF in respect of incomplete transfers made due to creditors not notifying the Administrators of changes in their banking details.
-The Administrators have made attempts to return these funds and, as at the date of this report, a balance of £80k remains outstanding to be returned in this respect.
-The Administrators continue their attempts in making contact with these remaining creditors in order to return the balance of returned funds that are currently being held prior to issuing the seventeenth dividend.
+A number of dividend payments have been returned to KSF in respect of incomplete bank transfers as a result of creditors not notifying the Administrators of changes in their banking details.
+The Administrators have made attempts to return these funds and, as at the date of this report, a balance of £161k remains outstanding to be returned in this respect.
+The Administrators continue their attempts to make contact with these remaining creditors in order to return the balance of returned funds that are currently being held.